nyolamike/dao/dao_engine/README.md

 - "schema_timestamps": true, - by default these are turned on, but if one does not want to have these accross all tables it can be set to false however any local  "dao@timestamps": false, will overrride this

+- WHen data is being inserted as an array without specifying columns into a table one needs to follow the alphabetic order of the columns